RyanJones999/frameworks_and_languages_module/server/README.md

 make build
 ~~~

-#### Running the Docker Container

-1. Start the container with the following command:
+2. Start the container with the following command:

 ~~~ bash
 make run